icinganalysis/icinganalysis.github.io/content/calibration_of_naca_icing_tunnels.md

 NACA-RM-E51B12 | multicylinder | multicylinder "in the range of natural icing conditions" NACA-RM-E51J29 | not stated | not stated
 NACA-RM-E51J30 | multicylinder | multicylinder 6 to 10 MVD
-NACA-RM-E53C27 | not stated | not stated 8 18 MVD
+NACA-RM-E53C27 | not stated | not stated 8 to 18 MVD
 NACA-TN-2962 | "The icing conditions were determined from a previous calibration of the tunnel and periodically checked with a pressure-type icing-rate meter" | dye-tracer technique 10 to 16 MVD
 NACA-RM-E53E07 | not stated | not stated
 NACA-RM-E52J31  | not stated | not stated